sparks-gen/PopPatch/README.md

 ## About The Project
 After assembling a single genome and aligning that genome to a reference, PopPatch creates a new reference by changing the sequences in the reference at the locations where the other genome mapped to it.
-For more information, an article will be published shortly.
+For more information, see the
+<a href="https://www.sciencedirect.com/science/article/pii/S294968882500036X">published article</a>.